 America is experiencing a great brew awakening with more cities making their mark on the emerging craft beer scene.
 As more and more people try their hands at the fine art of brewing IPAs, sours, stouts, pilsners, and the like, you may be wondering who does it best?
 So, we've compiled a list of our favorite cities to visit in search of the best frothy glass of beer.

-Asheville is your one-stop source for all things beer.
+Asheville is your one-stop shop for all things beer.
 It's the city with the most breweries per capita in America with an average of 28.1 breweries per 100,000 residents.
 In 1994, Oscar Wong opened Highland Brewing Company, becoming Asheville's first original craft brewery.
-This brewery paved the way for dozens of others opening its doors in this sleepy town, which would come to be known as "Beer City, USA."
+This brewery paved the way for dozens of others opening its doors in this sleepy town, which would come to be known as "Beer City, USA," a title it has won four times since 2009.
 Try an award-winning beer at Wicked Weed, or head over to their sour branch, Funkatorium, for the East Coast's first sour beer-dedicated tap room.
 Feeling adventurous?
 Make a stop at Burial Beer in South Slope for some unique "death-themed" brews such as "This Golden Carriage to Oblivion" (a fruity IPA) or "Manifestation of Time" (a Vienna lager).
 Asheville has had such an impact on the beer scene that industry players Sierra Nevada Brewing Co. of California and New Belgium Brewing of Colorado have opened up expansion breweries in the area.

 Portland sells more craft beer than anywhere in the United States, accounting for nearly 40% of beer purchases.
 With more than 60 breweries in town, there's no shortage of places to try.
 One of our favorites is Ecliptic Brewing, which was founded by Oregon craft brewing icon John Harris.
 The word "ecliptic" is defined as earth's yearly path around the sun and their menu reflects that with seasonal changes that rotate every 6 weeks according to the old world calendar: Samhain, Winter Solstice, Brighid, Spring Equinox, Beltaine, Summer Solstice, Lammas, and the Autumnal Equinox.
 Another place to try out is Breakside, which has been touted as Best Brewery in Oregon, Brewery of the Year, and has won dozens of medals for a variety of its innovative, experimental, and diverse beers.
 Portland is also home to North America's largest annual craft beer festival — the Oregon Brewers Festival — drawing in 85,000 beer lovers who enjoy sipping the cold beverage with a beautiful backdrop of Mount Hood.